 On 15th November 2022, the Board announced that it had entered into heads of terms (the "Amcomri HOT") relating to the proposed acquisition of the share capital of Amcomri Group Limited, a group involved in providing specialist engineering and equipment services in the UK and Ireland.
-Following the year end progress continues to be made towards preparing the documentation necessary to complete the acquisition and have the Company's shares readmitted to listing and trading.
+On 24 April 2024, the sellers of Amcomri have informed the Company that they have decided not to proceed with the proposed transaction with Rockpool and wished to withdraw.
+No written explanation was given by them for this decision.